 - Protection from diarrhoea and other diseases related to the digestive system

 - Elimination of bacteria that might cause infections and allergies to the skin and eyes

 - Improvement of overall health and well being

 Most effective preventive measure

 "Healthy living and hygienic habits are a lifestyle choice that everyone must make.
-We should recognise that as a country that's becoming increasingly progressive, Modi's initiative is commendable.
+We should recognise that, as a country that's becoming increasingly progressive, Modi's initiative is commendable.
 As far as washing hands is concerned, it is the most basic and most effective preventive measure.
-Over 65 percent of infections can be countered through the simple act of washing hands.
+Over 65 per cent of infections can be countered through the simple act of washing hands.
 However, overdoing it is also not advisable as it can rip the skin off moisture and lower our inbuilt immunity," says Dr Manoj Beno, Medical Director of Billroth Hospitals, Chennai.

-- Scrub your fingers and nails
+- Scrub the fingers and nails

 - Rinse thoroughly